TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 15/Romans 15.21.md

 ---

-but, as it is written, They shall see, to whom no tidings of him came, And they who have not heard shall understand.
+But, as it is written, "They will see, to whom no news of him came.
+They who haven't heard will understand."